 Determining how often to meet with your business accountant will depend on your company's size and what you’d like the accountant to do for your business.
 Prices will vary by area, so knowing how much you’ll be charged for the accountant’s work is crucial.
 Some businesses are large enough to have a staff accountant to help them with daily tasks.
 The median salary for this position is $70,500 per year.

 If you’d like an accountant to check your finances quarterly and assist you during tax season, you will get by with an independent accountant or by working with an accounting firm.
 Most accountants will charge anywhere from $100 to $275 per hour.
 Your business accountant should be available to review your finances regularly, not just at tax time.
 However, extra time may be needed to prepare for your company’s taxes.
 There is no clear answer as to how frequently you should meet with your business accountant, but rather it’s something that you can discuss with them to work out a plan that will best suit your company.

 Even if they use a business accountant, most businesses still need to utilize business accounting software for their business to run.
 Business accounting software can help you manage your finances, prepare for tax payments, understand how expenses affect profitability, and let you know if you can afford new hires or costs.
 The software helps businesses know when to invest in new equipment or technology and verify if their budget allocation is accurate.
 There are several options to choose from when it comes to business accounting software, including:

 Benefits of Hiring a Business Accountant

-Much like hiring a business lawyer takes away legal worries, hiring an accountant will help you grow your company without having to worry about financial matters.
+Much like hiring a business lawyer takes away legal worries, hiring an accountant will help you grow your company without worrying about financial matters.
 You will be able to focus on developing your business for the future, with the added benefit of having someone who will give great financial advice and ensure your company’s finances are always in order.
 Approaching finances and taxes as a new business owner can be challenging, but with a business accountant on hand, you will be prepared to face whatever challenges are thrown at you.